filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 export APISECTORINDEX=`lotus-miner auth api-info --perm=admin`
 ```

-2. Initialise the `market` node.
+2. Initialise the `markets` node.
 This performs a one-time setup of the markets node.
 Part of that setup includes updating the `peer id` in the miner actor by submitting
 a message on chain.
 This is necessary so that storage and retrieval clients know that
 this miner's **deal-making** endpoint is now publicly dialable/reachable on a new
-address (the new `market` node).
+address (the new `markets` node).

-This command should be run on the `markets` miner instance host, as it is creating
-the `markets` miner instance repository, among other actions.

 ```shell
 lotus-miner --markets-repo=~/.lotusmarkets init service --type=markets \